Bachelor (dual)

 Vocational qualification and Bachelor's degree: Our dual study program combines intensive company practice and in-depth engineering knowledge in mechanical engineering.

-In the KIA variant (cooperative studies with integrated training), the bachelor's program is very well suited for future students who want to combine theory and practice.
-In addition to theoretical specialist knowledge, you will also acquire practical training and at the end of your studies you will not only receive a bachelor's degree, but also a skilled worker's certificate.
+In the KIA variant (cooperative study with integrated training), the Bachelor's degree is very good for future students who want to combine theory and practice.
+In addition to theoretical knowledge, you will also receive practical training and, at the end of your studies, you will not only receive a Bachelor's degree, but also a skilled worker qualification.

 You have the choice, design your studies!